Camino de Santiago, Day 9

 After getting cleaned up in our room and then resting a while, we then walked around the hotel.
 It was absolutely gorgeous and showed its history.
 The Paradore had been the former 12th century hospital!
 There were many comfortable couches downstairs, beautiful rock walls and iron chandeliers.
 We were very impressed!

 At the end of our tour we were able to enjoy an art show in the gallery of the church.
-We made sure to get our pilgrim passports stamped at the church as we left, for we hadn’t been remembering to do it very often.
+We made sure to get our pilgrim passports stamped at the church as we left, for we hadn’t remembered to do it very often.

 The Paradore Hotel sits right next door to the Cathedral on the square.
 Consequently, it was the perfect spot to sit on the terrace and enjoy coffee and red wine before we went out for the evening.
 We enjoyed people watching, and at one point a small band came through leading a small parade of people.
 We weren’t sure if it was a festival or not, but other than that, it was quiet.